 Whether you’re a consultant, private ski instructor, restoration carpenter or a freelance writer, there are a variety of professionals across Denver, Littleton and Aurora who make their living as self-employed professionals.
 Self-employment has a variety of wonderful benefits, from choosing where and when you work, to selecting projects that cater to your interests and desire to learn.
 Some salaried or per-hour professionals also seek to earn an extra income outside of their “regular” jobs.
-Whether you’re a waitress, musician, tour guide, or part-time childcare provider, all income that you make outside of your “regular” job is considered self-employment income under Colorado state and US federal tax laws.
+Whether you’re a musician, tour guide, or part-time childcare provider, all income that you make outside of your “regular” job is considered self-employment income under Colorado state and US federal tax laws.

 When you work with the competent tax pros at Advanced Tax Solutions, you can get through tax season with the confidence of knowing your taxes will be handled in a fast, organized manner that spares you from unnecessary payments while maximizing both your state and federal returns.
 Advanced Tax Solutions has years of experience helping both independent contractors and self-employed professionals navigate the tricky maze of income tax.
 Before you get started, here are some tax times every self-employed professional in Denver should keep in mind.

 Do I Qualify as Self-Employed for Tax Purposes?

 Some individuals earn self-employed income in Colorado outside of their regular, salaried position.
 If so, you are considered self-employed by both state and federal criteria —if your self-employed, freelance, or independent contractor earnings exceed the allotted earnings limit.
 You are also considered self-employed if you: are a member of a partnership that carries on a trade or business or if you head a part-time business for yourself.
 Any "moonlighting" outside of your salaried job where income is self-generated is considered self-employment.

 How Much of My Denver Self-Employment Income is Taxable Income?